KoracIsidora/Full-stack-web-application/README.md

-# Simple application with login and home page, with authentication.
+# Simple application with login and home page, with authentication, using html, css, javascript, php, mysql.